 Review chassis lifting guidelines described in PTX10016 Chassis Lifting Guidelines.

-Ensure that you have the following parts and tools available to install the router:
+Be sure you have the following parts and tools available to install the router:

 A mechanical lift rated for 1000 lb (453.6 kg)

-12 mounting screws appropriate for your rack
+Twelve mounting screws appropriate for your rack (not provided)

 A Phillips (+) screwdriver, number 2 or number 3, depending on the size of your mounting screws